AqwamCreates/Universal-Character-Cognition-Sampler/README.md

 5. This particular configuration sits on a sweet spot between "prior bias dominance" (rigidity) and "mutation dominance" (creativity).

+## The Truth About Context Requirements

+Character Fidelity Levels:

+1. Full prompt in context + UCC: 95% fidelity (Excellent)
+2. Partial prompt + UCC: 80-90% fidelity (Very Good)
+3. No prompt, only history + UCC: 50-60% fidelity (Functional)
+4. No prompt, no UCC: 10-20% fidelity (Broken)

+Conclusion: UCC doesn't eliminate context needs but reduces them dramatically and enables graceful degradation when context is limited.

 ## Sampler Parameters

 * The sampler is static and weighted quant-agnostic.
 Feel free to change it as you wish.